-RCW 47.01.480 (2)(b) requires the department to submit a report to the State Treasurer and transporation committees of the legislature every six months starting July 1, 2016 that identifies the amount of savings attributable to practical design, retired risk and un-used contingencies on Connecting Washington projects.
+RCW 47.01.480 (2)(b) requires the department to submit a report to the State Treasurer and Legislative Transportation Committees every six months starting July 1, 2016 that identifies the amount of savings attributable to practical design, retired risk and un-used contingencies on Connecting Washington projects.
 The report also identifies when the savings are expected to be available for the State Treasurer to transfer available amounts to the Transportation Future Funding Program Account.